Fredonia Hill Baptist Academy

 STUDENT PROMOTION GUIDELINES

-Parents will be notified in writing or in a parent-teacher conference at any time during the year if their child is not progressing socially or academically.
-There will be four reporting periods at approximately nine-week intervals for all students.
-Decisions regarding retainment and promotions will be made strictly on an academic basis.
-If a recommendation is made to retain a child, the parent then has the option to either adhere to that decision in order for their child to remain enrolled, or their child's enrollment will be terminated.
+Parents will be notified any time during the year if their child is not progressing socially or academically there will be four reporting periods at approximately nine-week intervals for students in Pre K 4-8th grade.
+Decisions regarding retainment and promotions will be made based upon student performance, maturity level of child, input from the child’s teacher and consultant with the Principal.
+If a recommendation is made to retain a child, the parent then has the option to either adhere to that decision in order for their child to remain enrolled or their child’s enrollment will be terminated.

 SCHOOL’S RIGHTS FOR PLACEMENT AND STUDENT DISMISSAL